RevealBi/Documentation/en/teams/index.md

 Unlike other teams, only [Owners](#members-roles-permissions) can create and add dashboards to the Organization repository.
-Only key members in your organization will be given the owner’s role.
+Only key members in your organization will be given the owner's role.
 This limitation ensures that dashboards in the Organization team contain accurate and trustworthy data.